IvanSevill/IvanSevill/README.md

-# Hi there, I'm Iván Sevilla 👋
+# Hi there, I'm Iván J. Sevillano 👋

 I’m a **Software Engineering** student at the **University of Seville** with a passion for learning and solving problems.
 With a solid foundation in programming, I also enjoy teaching and sharing knowledge with others.
 Apart from coding, I am passionate about nature, teamwork, and outdoor activities.